damanimehul/damanimehul.github.io/_pages/about.md

 ---

 Hello!
-I am a second year PhD student at MIT.
-I am a part of the [Algorithmic Alignment Lab][dylan], where I am advised by Dylan Hadfield-Menell.
+I am a second year PhD student at MIT, where I am part of the [Algorithmic Alignment Lab][dylan], advised by Dylan Hadfield-Menell.

 My high level research goal is to develop reinforcement learning (RL) agents that can learn, adapt, and co-operate in the real world.
 I am interested in both single-agent and co-operative multi-agent RL.
 I am also excited by the prospect of applying RL to solve real-world problems such as warehouse automation and traffic signal control.